phlowers/mechaphlowers/docs/user_guide/ug_wind_speed_conversion.md

 # Wind speed to wind pressure conversion

-The goal of this tool is to convert wind speed into wind pressure.\
-Wind speed is the data usually given by weather forecast, but our library uses wind pressure for calculations.\
-The wind pressure depends on others parameters: roughness, studied height, wind angle, force coefficient.
+The goal of this tool is to convert wind speed into wind pressure.
+Wind speed is the data usually given by weather forecast, but our library uses wind pressure for calculations.
+The wind pressure depends on other parameters: roughness, studied height, wind angle, force coefficient.

 ### Inputs:

-- $th$ : tower height (in m)
+- $th$ the tower height (in m)
-- $z_0$ : roughness length (in m)
+- $z_0$ the roughness length (in m)
-- $V_{b,0}$ : basic wind velocity (in m/s): (mean wind speed during 10 minutes, at 10m altuitude, on open country)
+- $V_{b,0}$ the basic wind velocity (in m/s), i.e., mean wind speed during 10 minutes, at 10 m altitude, monitored in an open country.

 ### Variables: